fmoessbauer/drace/tools/ReportConverter/README.md

 A Python XML to HTML report converter for the better visualization of drace result data.

 Takes an existing drace xml report searches for the mentioned source files on the local machine and puts everthing together for a nice looking, interactive HTML document.
+Works now also with Valgrind/Helgrind XML files.

 ## How to use